The Problem with the Case Method

 The Case Method doesn’t work because it assumes the world is static: that understanding a past business decision will help you make a better decision when similar circumstances arrive in the future.
 This may have been a fair assumption in the 20th century, but today you can no longer assume the future will look the same as the present.

-As the first graduate business school, Harvard Business School pioneered the Case Method in 1908.
+As the first graduate business school1, Harvard Business School pioneered the Case Method in 1908.
 Because the educators at the time had never taught business before, they copied the academic model from law schools.
 Harvard Law School trained lawyers to study historical legal cases, analyze those past decisions, and apply the decisions to future cases.
-Thus, the business Case Method was born.
+Thus, the business Case Method was born.2

 Now, the Case Method works for law schools because law (especially English common law) is fundamentally based on historical precedent.
 New laws are built atop the old, and today’s law is just the cumulative sum of all the decisions that came before.
 The easiest way to win your case is to convince the court that your case is exactly analogous to a previous winning case, so it is sensible that studying old cases makes you a better lawyer.

 Does studying old business decisions make you a better businessperson?
 Yes!
 Well, it did in the 20th century, when the name of the game was mass production.
 The titans of steel, oil, and automobiles won their markets and built huge monopolies as they took proven business models and ruthlessly copy/pasted them.
-In this era, past performance predicted future performance.
-We studied the past successes of businesses in the hope of replicating them in the future.
+In that era, you could reliably extrapolate past successes into the future.

 Learning business in the 21st century means learning how to think for yourself.
 Design thinking.
 Reasoning from first principles.
 Empiricism.
 Bayesianism.
 These mental tools are what you need to succeed in a world where there are no precedent cases to study.
 Compared to these more effective ways to learn, the Case Method’s insistence on reasoning by analogy reveals its true colours as nothing more than a generous helping of narrative fallacy.